Hi! My name is Katelyn Hargrave,

 and I am the founder of Wholly Good.

 I grew up in a Christian culture that told me my body was sinful/evil and did not really talk much about “spirituality.”
-Any “spiritual formation” that was taught focused mostly on Bible study and prayer.
-I grew up being told my body or “the flesh” would cause me to sin and would prohibit me from connecting with God - that the only way I could be made good is through Christ, and the best way(s) to become a better Christian was through church attendance, Bible study, and prayer.
-While these can be helpful ways for people to connect with God, they are not the only ways.
-In fact, this message was kind of harmful to me and many others, and as I have studied and have had more life experiences I have found this message to be not only harmful, but false.
-God works in our lives in a variety of ways, not simply through the more “traditional” avenues previously listed.
+Any “spiritual formation” that was taught focused mostly on Bible study and prayer, and any conversation around the body focused on “the flesh” being something that causes temptation and would cause me to sin or would prohibit me from connecting with God.
+In light of that, much of what was communicated taught that only way I could be made good is through Christ once I "get to heaven," and that the best way(s) to become a better Christian was through church attendance, Bible study, and prayer.
+While these methods can be helpful ways for people to connect with God, they are not the only ways.
+In fact, this message was kind of harmful as it inherently (and sometimes directly) told me to ignore my body in my spiritual formation.
+I have found this message to be not only harmful, but false.
+God works in our lives in a variety of ways, not simply through the more “traditional” avenues previously listed, and most certainly not by ignoring a part of who God made us to be.

-In fact, Genesis 1 tells us that God created us as very good and as being made in God’s image.
-If these things are true, which I believe they are, then that means that we are good.
-Goodness does not mean perfection, but it does mean we are more fully who God created us to be when we live into that created goodness.
+In fact, Genesis 1 tells us that God created us as very good and as beings made in God’s image.
+If these things are true, which I believe they are, then that means that we are still good.
+Goodness does not mean perfection, but it does mean we are more fully who God created us to be, and more reflective of who God is, when we live into that created goodness.

 When we treat our bodies with love and respect, we are living into that goodness.

-When we work to grow ourselves mentally, spiritually, and physically we are living into that goodness.
+When we work to grow ourselves holistically (mentally, spiritually, and physically) we are living into that goodness.

 When we are intentional about our spiritual formation as a whole person practice, we are living into that goodness.